Wolf Schneider: Life

 Schneider was born on 7 May 1925 in Erfurt and grew up in Berlin.
 Having passed his Abitur, he served with the Luftwaffe until the end of the Second World War.
 His post-war career began as a translator for the US Army, and in 1947 he joined the Munich-based Neue Zeitung, a newspaper run by the US military government.
 It was here that he received journalistic training and later worked as an editor.
 In the early 1950s Schneider was a correspondent for the news agency AP; in later years he was in charge of the news team and correspondent in Washington for the Süddeutsche Zeitung.

 In 1966, Schneider joined Stern magazine, where he worked as editor-in-chief, and from 1969 as manager of the publishing house.
 German media tycoon Axel Springer hired Schneider in 1971 to design the news magazine Dialog, aimed at challenging Der Spiegels dominant position in the German market.
 The project ended in failure, however, and Schneider was appointed editor-in-chief of Springer's conservative daily Die Welt, based in Hamburg.
 Springer dismissed Schneider after only one year.

 Schneider remained at Springer as editor-in-chief without portfolio.
 In 1979, he was appointed the inaugural director of the newly founded Hamburger Journalistenschule, which later became known as Henri-Nannen-Schule.
 He was to hold this position until 1995.
 He taught hundreds of students, many of whom are now in prominent positions.
 He also became widely known during this time as the godfather of concise German prose.

 In the 1980s and early 1990s, Schneider also presented the NDR Talk Show.

 Schneider was married and a father of three children.
 He lived in Starnberg, where he died on 11 November 2022 at the age of 97.

 Language critic

-From 1995, Schneider was a vigorous lecturer on the German language, and gave seminars for press officers and young journalists.
+From 1995, Schneider was a lecturer on the German language, and gave seminars for press officers and young journalists.
 He was a prolific writer and produced 28 best-selling nonfiction books, among them staple works on proper German style (e.g. "German for life.
 What school forgot to teach").
 His last works were "Speak German", a defence of the German language in the face of anglicisms, and Man: a Career, which tells the story of mankind's rise to mastery of the earth, and plots our uncertain future.

 Schneider's ideal was a concise written style, avoiding the typically-German pitfalls of rambling sentences, separated verbs, and complex constructions.
 Schneider was a critic of the German orthography reform and founded with others the pressure group Aktion Lebendiges Deutsch (Living German).
 Schneider opposed gender neutrality in the German language.